 Caregivers in this study benefited from multiple options to complete the first step of PEM+, whereby they were instructed to weigh their priorities for change and identify a top priority.
 Some parents expressed difficulty when rank ordering problematic activities for their child, and one parent opted to sort the activities instead.
 Although less common, sorting problematic activities may be a viable approach to weighing priorities for change.
 Sorting may be a particularly valuable approach in cases where the caregiver has identified a large number of activities in which change is desired.
 Patient choice is a key indicator of patient-centeredness and is a common feature of eHealth technologies specific to planning care [ , ].
 Both ranking and sorting options are programmable core requirements to afford for parental choice during PEM+ completion.

-As parents’ expectations and priorities for change vary by context , future studies should examine the extent to which providing caregiver a choice to rank or sort problematic activities is useful when planning care outside a home context.
+Since parents' expectations and priorities for change vary by context , future studies should examine whether providing caregivers with choice about ranking or sorting problematic activities helps in planning care outside of the home context.
 In this study, caregivers commonly focused on improving their child’s participation in nondiscretionary activities at home, perhaps because home is where children spend a large amount of time [ , ], or because they have greater self-efficacy in improving conditions for participation in the home environment that they typically set up for their child and where their child receives services [ ].
 Alternatively, this trend in step 1 completion may have been because of the home PRO results appearing first in the PEM summary report and so were reviewed first by each caregiver during the phone interview.
 Regardless, generalizability of this part of the PEM+ process to out-of-home contexts warrants further study.
 Future studies could alter the order in which PRO results are presented in the PEM report, as well as probe to understand caregiver rationale for setting selection.
 Although there are fewer activity categories in the daycare or preschool section, the home and community sections of the YC-PEM PRO contain similar number of items and so would afford for stronger comparisons around trends in PEM+ step 1 completion.

 Environmentally focused strategies were most commonly identified for goal attainment during PEM+ completion.
 This finding could be reflective of the strong environmental focus during PRO completion, as the YC-PEM involves comprehensive caregiver assessment of environmental impact on participation for each setting.
 Alternatively, caregivers of young children in this study may have prior experience with adapting their home environment to meet the child’s needs rather than preparing the child for the activity.
 This alternative hypothesis is congruent with emerging evidence about environmental impact on young children’s home participation [, ] and the efficacy of environmentally focused interventions involving children with disabilities [ ].
 However, PEM+ stepwise completion rates may vary by setting.
 Recently, Benjamin et al [ ] reported on greater caregiver knowledge and use of child-focused strategies to improve participation in daycare or preschool activities.
 Therefore, future studies should examine PEM+ stepwise completion rates when applied to out-of-home contexts such as the daycare or preschool setting.